klips-project/klips-api/README.md

 ## Usage

-API starts on port 3000 with these endpoints:
+API starts on port 3000 with these endpoints:A

 - `GET /status`
 - `POST /job`